cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 non-malleable with high probability, and so a pseudorandom function must be non-malleable to maintain indistinguishability.

-A POPRF protocol must also satisfy the following property:

-- Partial obliviousness: The server must learn nothing about the client's private input or the output of the function.
-In addition, the client must learn nothing about the server's private key.
-Both client and server learn the public input (info).

-Essentially, partial obliviousness tells us that, even if the server learns the client's private input x at some point in the future, then the server will not be able to link any particular POPRF evaluation to x.
-This property is also known as unlinkability {{DGSTV18}}.
+- Unconditional input secrecy: The server does not learn anything about the client input x, even with unbounded computation.

+In other words, an attacker with infinite compute cannot recover any information about the client's private input x from an invocation of the protocol.

 Additionally, for the VOPRF and POPRF protocol variants, there is an additional security property: